Vyral/base-template/_posts/2019-02-15-insight-into-tax-season-a-conversation-with-issam-aljaber-from-advisory-cpa.md

 <p style="text-align: center;"><em>Need some help figuring out your taxes this year?
 Stay tuned for today's message.</em></p>

-For today’s message, I’m joined by Issam Aljaber of Advisory, CPA.
-Issam is our preferred tax professional, and we’re delighted that he’s here to give us some special insight into tax season for this year.&nbsp;
+For today’s message, I’m joined by local tax professional Issam Aljaber of Advisory, CPA.
+We’re delighted that he’s here to give us some special insight into tax season for this year.&nbsp;

 The enactment of the 2017 tax act gave rise to a lot of questions concerning how this legislation would affect taxpayers, and **it remains a topic of interest in the present**, according to Issam.&nbsp;